 With the Service Desk & IT Support Show being just around the corner, we are delighted to be invited to speak in the online event about the core of what our industry is about: The transformation of customer service and how to manage customer success in the future.

-While it may not be rocket science to build up and run a service desk or customer care department in the first place, there are many aspects that can have an impact on the customer experience.
-As one of the world-leading remote support solutions, we at AnyDesk see a huge variety of ways that companies set up service processes.
+While it may not be rocket science to build up and run a service desk or customer care department in the first place, there are many aspects that can have an impact on the customer experience and business success.
+As one of the world-leading Remote Support solutions, we at AnyDesk see a huge variety of ways that companies set up service processes.

 This creates two completely different ways of approaching the same result.
-Example: While Baby Boomers and Generation X would still prefer a travel agency to book their holidays, Generation Y and Z would instead research for themselves, use portals and communities for recommendations and ratings and book finally on their own.
+Example: While Baby Boomers and Generation X would still prefer a travel agency to book their holidays and speak to a customer service rep personally, Generation Y and Z would instead research for themselves, use portals and communities for recommendations and ratings, and book finally on their own.

-Giving the customer the possibility of self-service is only one component of providing the best service experience.
+Giving the customer the possibility of self-service is only one component of providing an excellent customer service experience.
 Another way is to use new technologies, like Artificial Intelligence (AI), that are strong and reliable.
 While it may require training, once your company is up to speed, you can use AI in smart chats or even phone support with natural-sounding voices that you couldn’t differentiate from a human being.

-Besides exceeding your customers’ expectation of service, it is also a relevant financial factor to consider as it scales very different from human interactions.
+Besides exceeding your customers’ expectation of service, there is also a relevant financial factor to consider.
+AI scales very different from human interaction.
 From our experience, a good service desk today covers 80% of the tasks with AI-chat, phone or in-product first-level-support.